gmc-code/PC-microbit-micropython/docs/extra/ucollections_module.rst

 ucollections
 ====================================================

+.. py:module:: ucollections

-| This module preoduces 2 collections
+| This module has 2 collections from the standard python collections module.
 | See: http://docs.micropython.org/en/v1.14/library/ucollections.html#module-ucollections

 | namedtuple is a function